 Ever since I returned from Iraq, I've bristled at these comparisons.
 NFL stars play a game; Marines and soldiers make life-and-death decisions in the service of their country.
-Pro football players are paid handsomely, and though they work incredibly hard to maintain their place in an unforgiving work environment, they can also enjoy the pleasures of trainers, masseurs, dietitians and -- notably for a young man in harm's way -- nubile young women in VIP rooms.
+Pro football players are paid handsomely, and though they work incredibly hard to maintain their place in an unforgiving work environment, they can also enjoy the pleasures of trainers, masseurs, dietitians and -- notably for a young man in harm's way -- the trappings of fame.
 I rode in a tank on 685 kilometers of unfriendly Iraqi highway from the Kuwaiti border to Baghdad over the course of a bloody, sleepless month without a shower, and for this I resented the comparison to a professional athlete.

 Junior Seau's death by self-inflicted gunshot shook the world of professional football this week.
 It was the third and most shocking suicide by a former NFL player in 15 months, and the immediate echoes of Dave Duerson -- who shot himself in the chest in order to preserve his brain specifically for Boston University's research into chronic traumatic encephalopathy (CTE) -- opened a window of dark speculation that a career in the NFL is even more damaging and dangerous than we already knew it to be.